Quick Start

 1. Download the APK from GitHub Releases

-Your phone is now registered as a device and ready to send messages.
+Your phone is now connected as a gateway device and ready to send messages.
+See the Android App guide for more details.

 Back in the dashboard: